Friday, April 24, 2020

 Muslims fast from dawn to sunset every day throughout this month.
 They abstain from food, drink, smoking, smelling nice aromas, and marital relations.
 Each day after sunset, they break the fast, usually with a feast.
 They are allowed to eat until dawn of the following day.

-According to Islam, this fast enables people to gain a right standing with God and an entry into paradise.
+According to Islam, the Ramadan fast enables people to gain a right standing with God and an entry into paradise.

 Some Muslims actually believe that during this month the devil is chained and cannot cause them harm, that the doors of heaven are open and the doors of hell are closed.

 O Lord Jesus, I pray with love and compassion in my heart for Muslims during this season of fasting.

 You know, Lord, that most Muslims are sincere people.
 They are serious about their religion and beliefs.
 Help them realize that to approach you they have to go through Jesus and his sacrifice at Calvary.
 They cannot save themselves from sin by “pulling themselves up by their bootstraps”!
 They cannot lift themselves up to you by performing rituals and religious duties.

 O God, help them discover that we are saved, not through works of righteousness, but only by faith through your undeserved favor.

 I pray that you will reveal yourself to Muslims during this month as the Savior who has already accomplished all things.
 May they know that on the cross “it is finished.”
 Amen.